 The North Face’s Denali Etip is your classic fleece glove—cozy, dexterous, and moisture-wicking—but with a few extra features.
 It includes touchscreen compatibility on all five fingers (although we can’t think of the last time we used our pinky on our phone’s screen), along with a reinforced panel of nylon along the back of the hand for toughness and light weather protection.
 Along with its comfortable, articulated shape and high-grip palm, the Denali Etip checks the boxes for a simple, everyday fleece glove.

 Despite its thoughtful feature set, the Denali Etip has its limitations.
-Most importantly, you won’t get the water or wind resistance that a similar weight synthetic glove like the Black Diamond Midweight Softshell below offers.
-But for what it is—a comfy $30 design for around town use—the Etip is pretty darn good.
-It even has a tab at the cuff to make it easy to take on and off.
+Most importantly, you won’t get the water or wind resistance that a synthetic glove like the Black Diamond Midweight Softshell below offers.
+But for what it is—a comfy $35 design for around town use—the Etip is pretty darn good, and it even has a tab at the cuff to make it easy to take on and off.
 Keep in mind that the Denali is made with middle-of-the-road 300-weight fleece, but The North Face’s extensive lineup also includes a lighter 100-weight version as well as a Hardface model for better wind resistance.

 See the Men's North Face Denali Etip See the Women's North Face Denali Etip